secretGeek/til/linqpad/csv_to_array.md

     }

-A different approach is to use a library.
+A different approach is to use a 3rd party library, imported via `nuget`.
 I've tried three.
 Here's ServiceStack, LinqToCsv and FileHelpers.net